HIV Overview

 HIV and AIDS clinical trials help researchers find better ways to prevent, detect, or treat HIV and AIDS.
 Every HIV medicine was first studied through clinical trials.

-Examples of HIV and AIDS clinical trials include:
+Examples of HIV and AIDS clinical trials include—

-• studies of new medicines to prevent or treat HIV and AIDS
+• studies of new medicines to prevent or treat HIV and AIDS.

-• studies of vaccines to prevent or treat HIV
+• studies of vaccines to prevent or treat HIV.

 Can anyone participate in an HIV and AIDS clinical trial?

-It depends on the study.
+Participation in a clinical trial depends on the study.
 Some HIV and AIDS clinical trials enroll only people who have HIV.
 Other studies include people who do not have HIV.

-Participation in an HIV and AIDS clinical trial may also depend on other factors, such as age, gender, HIV treatment history, or other medical conditions.
+Participation in an HIV and AIDS clinical trial may also depend on other factors, such as age, gender, pregnancy, HIV treatment history, or other medical conditions.

 What are the benefits of participating in an HIV and AIDS clinical trial?